 Once you've established Rope and Tug and your dog knows the names of these two toys, it's time for a test.
 Place Rope and Tug next to each other, and ask for Tug.
 Reward only if your dog chooses Tug.
 Keep trying until your dog is successful a few times, then switch to asking for Rope.
 When your dog has this down, consistently selecting the toy you ask for, you're ready to take the test farther by adding in a few more unnamed toys.
 See if your dog can pick out Tug or Rope from the small pile.
 If you have success with two toys, then keep the process going for more toys.
 Who knows how many your dog will learn!

 Eye and body coordination meet with this game.
 Your dog has to concentrate on the pace of the rope, on targeting a certain spot on the ground, and of course, on jumping.
 Think it can't be done?
-Oh it can, and like a G6:
+Oh it can.
+See above.